apricote/hcloud-upload-image/README.md

 ## About

-The [Hetzner Cloud API](https://docs.hetzner.cloud/) does not support uploading disk images directly, and it only provides a limited set of default images.
-The only option for custom disk images that users have is by taking a "snapshot" of an existing servers root disk.
-These can then be used to create new servers.
+The [Hetzner Cloud API](https://docs.hetzner.cloud/) does not support uploading disk images directly and only provides a limited set of default images.
+The only option for custom disk images is to take a snapshot of an existing server’s root disk.
+These snapshots can then be used to create new servers.

-To create a completely custom disk image, users have to follow these steps:
+To create a completely custom disk image, users need to follow these steps:

-1. Create server with the correct server type
+1. Create a server with the correct server type
-2. Enable rescue system for the server
+2. Enable the rescue system for the server
 3. Boot the server
 4. Download the disk image from within the rescue system
-5. Write disk image to servers root disk
+5. Write the disk image to the server’s root disk
 6. Shut down the server
-7. Take a snapshot of the servers root disk
+7. Take a snapshot of the server’s root disk
 8. Delete the server

-This is an annoyingly long process.
-Many users have automated this with [Packer](https://www.packer.io/) & [`packer-plugin-hcloud`](https://github.com/hetznercloud/packer-plugin-hcloud/) before, but Packer offers a lot of additional complexity to wrap your head around.
+This is a frustratingly long process.
+Many users have automated it with [Packer](https://www.packer.io/) and [`packer-plugin-hcloud`](https://github.com/hetznercloud/packer-plugin-hcloud/), but Packer introduces additional complexity that can be difficult to manage.

-This repository provides a simple CLI tool & Go library to do the above.
+This repository provides a simple CLI tool and Go library to streamline the process.

 ## Getting Started